-All gifts should be directed to the UI Foundation.
+All gifts should be directed to the UI Center for Advancement (UICA).

-- The University has designated the UI Foundation, an allied organization, as its preferred solicitor, recipient of and channel for private gifts intended to benefit the University.
+- The University has designated the UICA, an allied organization, as its preferred solicitor, recipient of and channel for private gifts intended to benefit the University.

-- The UI Foundation retains donor intent information for accounts held by the UI Foundation.
+- The UICA retains donor intent information for accounts held by the UI Center for Advancement.

-- Once a gift account is established, funds from a gift can be requested by the department via the Payment Authorization Form (PAF).
+- Once a gift account is established, funds from a gift can be requested by the department via an Expense Claim in UICA software Acumatica.

-- The UI Foundation sends gift funds to the University via check with the accompanying PAF.
+- The UICA sends gift funds to the University via ACH with a spreadsheet of itemized details.

-- Departments should process the PAF on a timely basis, at least quarterly, to cover gift expenditures.
+- Departments should process transfer requests on a timely basis, at least quarterly, to cover gift expenditures.